Your Yale-China Stories

 …We exchanged thoughtful gifts, the kind that make you feel seen.
 And somewhere between the dinner table and this photo, I stopped being a guest and started being family.
 This picture shows the year they held space for me in a foreign country, the way they turned 'staying' into belonging, and how two people can make you feel so loved, so seen, so at home, just by being exactly who they are…

-— HOU Lidan (Helen), Chinese Teaching Fellow (2024-'25)
+— HOU Lidan (Helen), Chinese Teaching Fellow in New Haven (2024-'25)

 When Kim and Mike Rogers began hosting Yale-China Teaching Fellows in 2012, they expected to offer little more than a spare room and some home-cooked meals.
 Instead, they built lifelong bonds with dozens of Fellows, weaving them into family holidays, traditions, and trips to China.
 More than a decade later, the connections have grown so deep that one Fellow's daughter—born on Thanksgiving Day—calls Kim her 'American grandmother.'